jointogetherhq/jointogether.online/index-update.markdown

 How do we achieve this?
 The **Join** platform delivers frictionless forms that are crafted to guide applicants to completion with minimal effort – while still capturing all the essential information your union needs:

-Conditional questions
-: Tailor the journey to each applicant with branching logic
+- **Conditional questions** – tailor the journey to each applicant with branching logic

-Perfect rate calculations
-: Take accurate membership fees based on **your** rules
+- **Perfect rate calculations** - take accurate membership fees based on **your** rules

-Flexible payment methods
-: Offer appropriate and secure payment options for members with Direct Debit & Deduction at Source
+- **Flexible payment methods** - offer appropriate and secure payment options for members with Direct Debit & Deduction at Source

-Political levies
-: Handle opt-ins with ease
+- **Political levies** - handle opt-ins with ease {:.flaticon-list.list-1}
-{:.list-1}

 Your union is unique.
 Whatever your rules, rates and requirements, **Join** handles them effortlessly.